-Portable storage that meets evolving demand Back-up and archiving is another example where USB drives can be used to protect digital assets for the long term, and independently of 3rd party Cloud services.
-While it is true that large data transfers are easily handled in the Cloud, proprietary IP can still be sensitive enough for it to be worth storing on an encrypted, secured USB drive, which can be stored away from the internet and secured.
-KINGSON® Then there will always be circumstances where an organisation needs data to be logically and physically under their control, especially when using encrypted drives.
-And there are cases where storage on a HDD/ SSD cannot be encrypted.
-Using external encrypted USB drives solves this problem, such as the Kingston IronKey D300S.
-This USB flash drive features XTS 256bit Advanced Encryption Standard (AES) hardware encryption, which is a type of block cipher that can encrypt 128-bit blocks of data.
+Back-up and archiving is another example where USB drives can be used to protect digital assets for the long term, and independently of third-party cloud services.
+While it's true that large data transfers are easily handled in the cloud, proprietary IP can still be sensitive enough for it to be worth storing on an encrypted, secured USB drive, which can be stored away from the internet and secured.

+Then there will always be circumstances where an organization needs data to be logically and physically under its control, especially when using encrypted drives.
+And there are cases where storage on ano HDD/SSD cannot be encrypted.
+Using external encrypted USB drives, such as the Kingston IronKey D300S. solves this problem.
+This USB flash drive features XTS 256-bit Advanced Encryption Standard (AES) hardware encryption, which is a type of block cipher that can encrypt 128-bit blocks of data.
 And when the need comes to encrypt data beyond this, AES will use the XTS block cipher mode that's capable of providing better and stronger data protection than previous modes.